JudeSahabandu/stock-analysis/README.md

 ### Execution Time - Refactored Script

 Once we refactor the initial VBA code into a single loop the script was able to run more efficiently.
-This can be seen in the run time of the script in the VBA output where both years analysis output time almost cut by 75%, where each script ran in under (0.20 secs).
+This can be seen in the run time of the script in VBA output where both years analysis time almost cut by 75%, where each script ran in under (0.20 secs).

-When executing the code in the refactored script, in addition to the initialized array all the tickers using `Dim tickers(12) As String`, We also created new arrays for tickerVolumes, tickerStartingPrices and tickerEndingPrices as follows;
+When executing the code in the refactored script, in addition to the initialized array for all the tickers using `Dim tickers(12) As String`, We also created new arrays for tickerVolumes, tickerStartingPrices and tickerEndingPrices as follows;

 `Dim tickerVolumes(12) As Long`
 `Dim tickerStartingPrices(12) As Single`